Eleven7825/flopTool/README.md

 ## Comparison
 We want users to have a choice between our tool and former tool writen by [Qian Hang](http://hangqian.weebly.com/)(his work can be find [here](https://www.mathworks.com/matlabcentral/fileexchange/50608-counting-the-floating-point-operations-flops)).

-The new tool |  ``FLOPS''
+"flopTool"|  ``FLOPS''
 -------------|--------------

+Compatible with GNU Octave and Matlab. | Only for Matlab.
-The new tool may be more convenient for counting with changing input variable sizes in the sense that it does not need profiling, saving or loading MAT files. | Need profiling, saving and loading MAT files.
+"flopTool" may be more convenient for counting with changing input variable sizes in the sense that it does not need profiling, saving or loading MAT files. | Need profiling, saving and loading MAT files.
 Longer elapse time for the temporary counting tool, which makes our tool not suitable for a long script. | Same elapse time with the original file.
 Cannot recognize functions containing multiple arguments. | Can accept some multiple arguments like sum(A,2).
 Cannot recognize functions handles. | Can recognize bsxfun.